-A bank statement showing a positive cash flow and savings is equally important to lenders when applying for business acquisition loans.
+Most lenders need a bank statement showing a positive cash flow and savings when applying for a loan.

-A detailed financial statement that includes; a balance sheet, profit and loss statement, and cash flow statement is good to have during your application.
+It is good to have a detailed financial statement that includes; a balance sheet, profit and loss statement, and cash flow statement during your loan application.

 Evaluation of Your Business Acquisition

 It is important for lenders to review your proposed business acquisition before giving you the funds to acquire the same.

 A proper evaluation of the business is crucial to see whether the new business venture will generate enough income to enable you to pay back the loan.

 Lenders want a guarantee that the business loan is being used to fund a viable and profitable business.